5 Keys to Scaling Leadership Coaching in Your Company

 The Institute for Corporate Productivity conducted research with 665 global organizations and found that half of managers admitted to hoarding talent – keeping their best employees in their current roles.
 That’s not all…

-Lending credibility to the premise that talent hoarding can have detrimental impact to an organization, the research also cited that high-performance organizations were twice as likely to prioritize movement of talent, compared to low-performance organizations, which were 2.5 times more likely to say the movement of talent doesn’t matter.
+Lending credibility to the premise that talent hoarding can have a detrimental impact to an organization, the research also cited that high-performance organizations were twice as likely to prioritize movement of talent, compared to low-performance organizations, which were 2.5 times more likely to say the movement of talent doesn’t matter.

 Ultimately, our experience helping clients with our C4X solution supports the idea that leadership coaching is best utilized when it is extended to more than just the top 1% of an organization’s hierarchy.